The need for temporary storage: definition of temporary storage

 Internal Temporary Storage Facility (ITSF) an approved place situated within the appointed area of an approved port/airport where non Union goods are held in Temporary Storage until they are assigned a customs approved treatment or use.
 Internal Temporary Storage Facilities may also be used for the storage of goods subject to export control.

 External Temporary Storage Facility (ETSF) an approved place situated outside the appointed area of an approved port/airport where non Union goods may be held until they are assigned to a customs approved treatment or use.

 Internal Temporary Storage Facility Remote (ITSFR) an approved place situated within the boundaries of the appointed area of an approved port/airport but outside the Customs approved area where non Union goods may be held until they are assigned to a customs approved treatment or use.
-These facilities are now ring fenced, therefore no new approvals will be issued.

 Temporary Storage facilities may also include bulk tanks and unsheded areas such as container yards.